meteoinfo/MeteoInfoDoc/_build/html/_sources/docs/introduction.rst.txt

 **MeteoInfoLab** is a scientific computation and visualization environment using Jython scripting with the ability of multiple dimensional array calculation and 2D/3D plotting.

-It requires that Java 8 or greater be installed on your computer.
-See the http://www.java.com website for a free download of Java if you do not have it already installed.
+It requires that Java 8 or greater with 64-bit be installed on your computer.
+Java 11 64-bit version is suggested.

 Publication
 ======================